Param-Harrison/kidzode/public/courses/pixel-heroes/turtle_square.md

 # Draw a Square

-Use Python's turtle to draw a perfect square!
+Time to draw!
+Use Python's turtle to draw a perfect square.
+Press Run and watch the turtle draw!

-## What to Do
-1. Press Run
-2. Watch the turtle draw!

 ```python
 import turtle